arbonap/pokemon-rails-react/README.md

   - Type `rvm install 2.3` in the terminal.
 This takes a while...
   - Type ` rvm use 2.3 `
   - Then type `rvm --default use 2.3 `
-  - To verify, type `ruby -v` in the command-line and you should get something like `ruby 2.3.x`.
+  - To verify, type `ruby -v` in the command-line and you should get something like `ruby 2.3.x` as a result.

 - Install Rails
   - This particular project uses Rails 4.2.6.
 Type `gem install rails 4.2.6` into the terminal.